ToddHartmann/phaseflower-py/README.md

 stumbled across this algorithm that reminded me of [*Flowfazer*](https://apps.apple.com/us/app/flowfazer/id507935335).

 The main structure is a list of waves.
-Each 2D sine wave gets its own plane.
+Each 2D sine wave gets its own plane of complex numbers.
 These planes are added together (averaged), and then funky colors are applied.

 Under the hood, the "sine" is just the imaginary part of a [phasor](https://mathworld.wolfram.com/Phasor.html) plane.
 (So that's the etymology of "*Flowfazer*!")
+This plane gets multiplied by the angular phasor for each next frame.

 These sines are raised to an exponent, which makes the waves narrower (no longer sines) for added variety.